Sitamarhi-Bhitthamore Road

-Sitamarhi-Bhitthamore Road is a section of the National Highway 104 (India).
+Sitamarhi-Bhitthamore Road is a section of the National Highway 227 (India).
 It is also a part of the Ram-Janki Path (Ramayan circuit).
 This road is important for religious reasons as it connects via Bhitthamore(India) to Janakpur which houses a 200-years-old Janki Temple with Sitamarhi—considered to be the birthplace of Goddess Sita.
 It is the lifeline road for the local towns and villages residing near the Indo-Nepal border.
 This road keeps on making headlines of news due to the floods & international border sharing with Nepal.

+Transportation

+Buses and other forms of public transport operate on this route, making it easier for residents and travelers to commute between Sitamarhi and Bhitthamore.